Winston Swift Boyer: Career

-In 1974, Boyer went to France and got a job as a sports photographer covering bicycle racing.
-During 1977, Boyer journeyed to Europe, documenting the Tour de France for cycling magazines.
+In 1974, Boyer moved to France and was hired as a sports photographer covering bicycle racing.
+During 1977, Boyer traveled around Europe, documenting the Tour de France for cycling magazines.
 He compiled a collection of photographs of European landscapes, peoples, and architecture, and held numerous exhibitions in American and European galleries.

 Boyer's first one-man show was at the Lakey Gallery, in Carmel-by-the-Sea, California in 1979.
 Boyer was described as one of six Master Printmakers in "The Artistry of Master Printmakers", a chapter in Color, a volume of the Life Library of Photography (Time/Life Books, 1981).
 The book contains two full-page photographs by Boyer, Night Angel, a twilight photograph of an apartment building from Nice, France, and California Coastal Vista from Morro Bay, California.
 These photos were also published in the magazine Camera 35 (1981) along with a 1-page biographical overview that said when making landscapes, Boyer used two 35mm Leicas, 5 lenses and no tripod, and he did his own printing.

-In the mid-1980s, while living in New York, Boyer received an advance from the Bulfinch Press imprint of Little, Brown and Company to travel the United States and assemble 64 photographs for the book American Roads.
-Travel writer and historian William Least Heat-Moon wrote the introduction to the book.